 - FileWhopper.
 Need to share a really large file?
 The easiest way is to use FileWhopper.
-This service lets you transfer files and folders up to 1TB in size.
+This service lets you transfer files and folders of any size with no limits.
 Sounds impressive, doesn’t it?
 Your first file transfer up to 5GB is free, so you can safely try the service.
 FileWhopper is not integrated with Slack, but after uploading your large file with the FileWhopper desktop app, you will get a file download link that you can share with your team in a Slack channel.
 FileWhopper is a great way to share really huge files.

 So, if you need to share any type of files with team members in Slack, the 5 options we listed above will come in very handy.
 Now let’s look at some useful file management tools for Slack.